Resistin: Obesity and insulin resistance

-Arguments for

-Much of what is hypothesized about a resistin role in energy metabolism and T2DM can be derived from studies showing strong correlations between resistin and obesity.
-The premise being that serum resistin levels increase with increased adiposity.
-Conversely, serum resistin levels to decline with decreased adiposity following medical treatment.
+Much of what is hypothesized about a resistin role in energy metabolism and T2DM can be derived from studies showing strong correlations between resistin and obesity, the premise being that serum resistin levels increase with increased adiposity.
+Conversely, serum resistin levels decline with decreased adiposity following medical treatment.
 Specifically, central obesity (waistline adipose tissue) is the region of adipose tissue that contributes most to rising levels of serum resistin.
 This is significant, considering the link between central obesity and insulin resistance, two marked peculiarities of T2DM.
+On the other hand, at least one study has found no correlation between resistin levels and obesity or insulin resistance in humans, so the resistin–insulin resistance connection may be regarded as somewhat unsettled.

 Although resistin levels increase with obesity, it is questioned whether this increase is responsible for the insulin resistance associated with increased adiposity.
 Several reports have shown a positive correlation between resistin levels and insulin resistance.
 This is supported by reports of correlation between resistin levels and subjects with T2DM.
 If resistin contributes to the pathogenesis of insulin resistance in T2DM, then designing drugs to promote decreased serum resistin in T2DM subjects may deliver therapeutic benefits.

 Resistin can increase levels of circulating low-density lipoprotein (LDL) and accelerates LDL accumulation in arteries, increasing risk of heart disease has an adverse impact on the efficacy of statins, the primary drug used to reduce cholesterol in fighting of cardiovascular disease.
 In the liver, resistin increases LDL production and degrades LDL receptors, impairing the ability to process LDL.